pybalt/fast-templates/README.md

-# fastapi-templates
+# FastCLI

-Fastapi templates for differents projects
+CLI that contains fastapi templates for differents projects